HassenSaidi/sqlite2rust/README.md

 # sqlite2rust

-This document describes the use of [c2rust](https://github.com/immunant/c2rust) to translate the popular [sqlite](https://sqlite.org/) database to [rust](https://www.rust-lang.org/).
-Rust supports bindings for the sqlite database through the [SQLite crate](https://crates.io/crates/sqlite).
-But there are no re-implementations of sqlite in rust.
-The document describes the process of using c2rust to translate the C implementation into a running rust implementation of sqlite. c2rust does produce rust code that needs patching and fixing to be able to build.
-This document describes the good, bad, and ugly parts of using c2rust as a general process for translating a significant C code base into rust.
+This document describes the use of [c2rust](https://github.com/immunant/c2rust) to translate the popular [SQLite](https://sqlite.org/) database to [rust](https://www.rust-lang.org/).
+Rust supports bindings for the SQLite database through the [SQLite crate](https://crates.io/crates/sqlite).
+But there are no re-implementations of SQLite in Rust.
+The document describes the process of using c2rust to translate the C implementation into a running Rust implementation of SQLite. c2rust does produce Rust code that needs patching and fixing to be able to build.
+This document describes the good, bad, and ugly parts of using c2rust as a general process for translating a significant C code base into Rust.

 ## Using c2rust
-Here are the steps for translating sqlite C source code into rust:
+Here are the steps for translating SQLite C source code into Rust:

 ### Download c2rust